Software-Defined Vehicles: The New Era of the Automotive Industry

 2. Key architectural elements of SDVs include a layered structure with an application layer, instrumentation, an embedded operating system, and centralized electronic control units (ECUs), which streamline operations and improve platform scalability and adaptability.

-Understanding Software-defined vehicles
+Understanding software-defined vehicles

 BLOG: Beyond the Hype.
 How OEMs Actually Deliver a Software-Defined Vehicle